isomerpages/moe-broadricksec/_about/Our Broadricians/Broadrician of the Year.md

 <p>The Broadrician of the Year Award is presented to a student who excels
 in various aspects of their school life, demonstrating outstanding achievements and qualities.
-This award is not only based on academic excellence, but also encompasses the GRC values, leadership and positive contributions to the school community and beyond.</p>
+This award is not only based on academic excellence, but also encompasses the school's GRC values, leadership and positive contributions to the school community and beyond.</p>
 <p></p>
 <table style="minWidth: 75px">